viperproject/gobra-book/src/01/quantifier.md

 If we want to state that the output of this function is sorted, we could write the postcondition `res[0] <= res[1] && res[1] <= .... && res[998] <= res[999]`.
 However, this is extremely impractical to write, debug, and maintain.
-In this section, we show how we can use quantifiers to concisely capture these properties.
+This section shows how we can use quantifiers to capture these properties concisely.

 Gobra supports the universal quantifier `forall`.
 The existential quantifier `exists` is available, but its use is discouraged.